AustralianAntarcticDataCentre/metadata_xml_convert/README.md

 #### Convert using a single XSL

-You can specify a single XSL to use with `-x 0`:
+You can specify a single XSL to use with `-x 1`:

-	python convert_files.py -x 0
+	python convert_files.py -x 1

-The number is the 0-based index from `python print_xsl.py`.
+The number is the one-based index from `python print_xsl.py`.

 ### Delete old files